andrewrk/dominion/README.md

  * You can choose CLI to play a command line interface game against an AI.
  * [Big Money strategy](http://wiki.dominionstrategy.com/index.php/Big_Money) is implemented.
+ * Naive strategy - play +Actions first, then action cards, then buy the most expensive card, choosing randomly when there is a tie.
+Never buy Curses.

 ## TODO